entrity/stackedit-computer-vision/papers-read/Currently Reading.md

 Looks at entire image at once.
 Predicts all bounding boxes for all classes at once.
 Divides image into SxS grid.
 Each cell is responsible for an object if the object's center falls within the cell.
-Each cell predicts $B$ bbs.
+Each cell predicts $B$ bbs and $C$ class probabilities.
+(O

-**Format**: BB is $x,y,h,w,confidence$, where $x,y$ are the center of the object relative to the cell and $w,h$ are relative to the whole image and $c$ is $Pr(obj) \times IoU$.
+**Format**: BB is $x,y,h,w,confidence$, where $x,y$ are the center of the object relative to the cell and $w,h$ are relative to the whole image and $c$ is IoU (or Prob(Obj) * IoU ?)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNDY4MjA4NSwtMTEwOTk5NjE5LC0xOT
+eyJoaXN0b3J5IjpbLTI3OTg0MDc5MiwtMTEwOTk5NjE5LC0xOT
 kzODAwMTIyLDIwNTY1MDg1NywtMTYwOTc0NDcyMiwtMjU2MjIw
 NzU3LC0xNDI5NDQ3MTA3LDI3Mjk2MjY1MywxODgwODcwNTI2LD
 E3ODY5ODIxODRdfQ==